citp/privacy-policy-historical/d/dc/dcl/dclm.org.md

-> *The following text is extracted and transformed from the dclm.org privacy policy that was archived on 2007-02-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070224104256id_/http%3A//dclm.org/Default.aspx%3Ftabid%3D24%26def%3DPrivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dclm.org privacy policy that was archived on 2007-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071221063845id_/http%3A//dclm.org/Home/tabid/36/ctl/Privacy/Default.aspx) for the most accurate reproduction.*

-# Deeper Life Bible Church Home Page
+# Deeper Christian Life Ministry > Home

 Deeper Christian Life Ministry is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
 This Statement of Privacy applies to the Deeper Christian Life Ministry Web site and governs data collection and usage.
 By using the Deeper Christian Life Ministry website, you consent to the data practices described in this statement.